leehoawki/HyperBase/README.md

     mvn jetty:run

-Visit <a href="http://localhost:8080/HyperBase">http://localhost:8080/HyperBase</a> and you should see the Admin page.
+Visit [http://localhost:8080/HyperBase](http://localhost:8080/HyperBase) and you should see the Admin page.

 ## API